 How is Pain and Suffering Determined in an Accident Case?

 If you were injured in an accident that someone else caused then yes you can sue for pain and suffering.
 The legal definition of pain and suffering in Texas refers to the trauma you and your body suffered when you experienced the impact at the time of the accident or incident.
 Your attorney and insurance companies have different methods of calculating the amount of damages you can sue for.
 Generally speaking these damages relate to the costs of medical treatment and lost wages.
 For example, if you suffered a broken arm in a car accident you probably made a visit to a hospital emergency room and then an orthopedic surgeon and then perhaps a therapist.
 If you missed work for a few days, weeks or longer your daily or weekly earnings have to be calculated and documented.
-These “hard” costs would be part of the damages your Houston car accident attorney demands as part of your settlement.
+These “hard” costs would be part of the damages your auto accident attorney demands as part of your settlement.

 How much can I sue for?